lectures

 Advanced Environmental Chemistry

 M.Sc.
 Environmental Sciences and M.Sc.
-Ecotoxicology, RPTU Kaiserslautern-Landau (formerly University of Koblenz-Landau),
+Ecotoxicology, RPTU Kaiserslautern-Landau (formerly University of Koblenz-Landau), since 12/2016

 seminars